1. Who are the climate skeptics?

 Focus on algorithms:

 Platforms like YouTube amplify polarizing content.
-A Harvard study reveals, for example, that climate-skeptic videos are 70% more highly recommended than educational videos.
+A Harvard study reveals, for example, that climate-skeptic videos are 70% more recommended than educational videos.

 Political and media spheres complicit

-Cognitive biases: Our brains like comfort
+Cognitive bias: our brains like comfort

 "It's easier to fool someone than to get them to admit they've been fooled," wrote Mark Twain, one of America's most famous writers and humorists.
 This mechanism explains why some people cling to misconceptions, even in the face of overwhelming evidence.

-Argument 1: "The climate has always changed"
+Argument 1: "The climate has always changed".

 What they say